 It’s critical to invest in information architecture—a blueprint for the connections and patterns of interaction in a system—because in complex, connected ecosystems, it’s not technology that binds products together, it’s information.

 The age of products, services, or environments that stand alone is over.
 We focus on the challenges and opportunities of a truly connected world, where trillions of devices communicate with each other and with us.

-MAYA Principal Mickey McManus will address the DMI conference in Boston on simulating the future to change organizational culture.
+Join MAYA Principal Mickey McManus for a DMI webinar on using a future-simulation lab to change organizational culture.
+Register here.